Valentines Day. Love is all around her, but is Gail in the mood? Find out more in this weeks episode.

 We walked to his home on a little terraced street and I kept a lookout and a hold of her platform shoes so she didn’t make as much noise creeping along the gravel path.
 Meg suddenly looked panicked when she realised that she’d have to prop this work of art against the front door for all the passing world to witness.
 How on earth could she have not realised it wouldn’t fit through the letterbox?
 My heart thudded for her.

 Suddenly, a man turned the corner, walking a sheepdog.
 On seeing Meg, he slowed.
 With her head down, my bestest friend ran, crunching along gravel that hurt her bare feet.
 As she pulled open the gate, the man nodded and walked through.
 I crouched down and nearly died for her.

 Robert’s dad beamed as he strolled past Meg who looked like she was about to faint.
-She never went out with Robert but I met up with him four years later and we would have been a happy couple except for the issue of him being gay.
+Sadly, she never went out with Robert.
+I met up with him again four years later and we would have been a happy couple except for the issue of him being gay.

 So, I have made John’s bowl, blown with ruby hearts and forget-me-not flowers surrounding their names in curling writing.
 I hope they get their home together.
 I’ve painted Meg’s parents’ cups with golden names, hers – as requested with a gin bottle and his with a golf club.

-And just because I wanted to, I made a little dented van, painted it silver with an oak tree logo and a heart on the back of it that split in two when the door opened.
+I also made a little dented van, painted it silver with an oak tree logo and a heart on the back of it that split in two when the door opened.
 It won’t ever see the light of day.
-Then I hear scratching on the front door.
+Suddenly, I heard scratching on the front door.
 Fudge goes barking madly to it.
 I lock him in the kitchen and open the door a fraction.
 There on the door mat is Harry’s forlorn, wet and shivering whippet.